openshift-labs/lab-kafka-operator/README.md

 ./.workshop/scripts/delete-workshop.sh
 ```

-To delete special resources for CRDs and cluster roles for the Kafa operator, run:
+To delete special resources for CRDs and cluster roles for the Kafka operator, run:

 ```
 ./.workshop/scripts/delete-resources.sh
 ```

-Only delete these last set of resources if the Kafa operator is not being used elsewhere in the cluster.
+Only delete these last set of resources if the Kafka operator is not being used elsewhere in the cluster.
 Ideally this workshop environment should only be deployed in an expendable cluster, and not one which is shared for other work.